What is the difference between Addressable vs Non-Addressable RGB LED lighting (RGB vs ARGB)? What is 5V vs 12V? What are 3-pin vs 4-pin headers?

 However, if your motherboard doesn’t support 5V addressable RGB, then you might have to use non-addressable LED’s so that you still are able to have RGB lighting!
 Non-addressable RGB’s have been around for a while now, so you don’t loose out on a whole lot.
 And, especially if you only use one or two colors for your gaming setup, you don’t really need a lot of addressable effects!

 In the end, it comes down to your personal preferences, what you need and what is in your budget!
-While addressable RGB fans look awesome, you might find some non-addressable ones that look great too.
+While addressable RGB fans (RGB) look awesome, you might find some non-addressable ones (ARGB) that look great too.